 Carbohydrates are not the enemy.
 How many times have you heard the saying “No Carbs before Marbs”?
 Made famous by a ‘not so scientific’ reality TV show, the saying suggests cutting out carbohydrates is the key to a shredded lifestyle.
 Unfortunately, this isn’t how the body works, and if you cut carbs out of your diet you will start to notice cravings, headaches and a huge lack of energy (doesn’t sound ideal for a lean lifestyle, right?).

 Any exercise between 30 seconds and a few hours will use carbohydrates as its main fuel source.
 If you’re stuck on portion control, aim to use this “handy” guide for preparing meals:

 Limiting Calories (looking to lose body fat) – 1 cupped handful of carbs

 Increasing Calories (looking to gain muscle mass)– 2 cupped handful of carbs

 Read more about why carbohydrates are a vital part of your diet in this previous blog article.

-As I said right at the start, working out your macros depends.
-It depends on several factors, including your age, height, weight, activity level, goals and arguably the most important factor, what you like to eat!
+As I said right at the start, working out your macronutrients depends.
+It depends on several factors, including your age, height, weight, activity level, goals, and arguably the most important factor, what you like to eat!